ngocuong0105/dendron-wiki/vault/machine learning.Linear Regression.md

 # High Leverage Points

+- identify outliers in the design matrix $X$ (not in target variable $y$)
+- Property of: Only the feature/design matrix X
+- Definition: Measures how far an observation's x-values are from the mean of all x-values, i.e., how "unusual" its X-row is.
+- Mathematically: The diagonal elements $h_i$ of the “hat” matrix $H=X(X^TX)^{-1}X^T$.
+- Note: Leverage is completely independent of $y$.

 - outliers in the design matrix $X$ can lead to the picture below:
 - if a row $x_i$ deviates from the mean of $X$ it will have large leverage and pull the regression line
 ![high_leverage_point](./assets/images/high_leverage_point.png)